 White Knight Chronicles II includes Kara, who disguises herself as a man by wearing a suit of plate armor...which stops short at waist level to reveal a skintight fabric highlighting her curvy figure.
 Huh?

-Played painfully straight by Sharla in Xeno Blade but actually inverted by Reyn, a big muscleman whose various equipment models except a few of the heavier ones also show loads of skin.
+Played straight by Sharla in Xenoblade but inverted by Reyn, a big muscleman whose various equipment models except a few of the heavier ones also show loads of skin.

 Played ridiculously straight in Wartune, the higher level a Female Knights armor, the more skin it shows.
 Made egregious by the fact there is one model for female knights, a blonde, that EVERYONE uses.
 Male Knights wears full covering armor from day one.
 Females also have built-in stiletto heels, and serve the role of Tank.

-There's an item that is described as such in The Dark Spire, although it's never actually seen in-game.
+The Dark Spire has an item that is described as such, although it's never actually seen in-game.

 Done relatively tamely and self-consciously in Get Medieval when Rylede gets her armor made◊ — it is a real suit of armor over maille, but it is contoured and has a low neckline.
 It hardly matters, as her opponents are all so unnerved by fighting a woman that they never even come close to hitting her.
 A lampshade is hung on this as well: When Canter asks how she planned on getting a suit of armor made in a society where women are forbidden to fight, she explains that the blacksmith agreed because it fulfilled a lifelong fantasy of his.